lighttransport/gltf-insight/README.md

 * `GLTF_INSIGHT_USE_NATIVEFILEDIALOG` : Use NativeFileDialog https://github.com/mlabbe/nativefiledialog instead of ImGuiFileDialog for file browser.
 Requires GTK3(and pkg-config) on Linux.
 * `GLTF_INSIGHT_USE_JSONRPC` : Enable JSON-RPC over HTTP feature.

+### ImGui imgui.ini

+``gltf-insight` will use `~/.gltf-insight/imgui.ini` if it exists.
+Otherwise `imgui.ini` will be read and write in current working directory.

+Reading imgui from `~/.gltf-insight` is good if you want to save the dock settings in parmanently.
+`~/.gltf-insight` folder and `~/.gltf-insight/imgui.ini` file must be manually generated in the first time.
+Also, it will be required to delete and re-generate `~/.gltf-insight/imgui.ini` manually once you update `gltf-insight`.

 ### Update scene content using JSON-RPC over HTTP

 See `doc/jsonrpc.md` and `tools/jsonrpc/` for details.